gemseo/gemseo/doc_src/tutorials/basics_of_optimization/simple_opt_example.rst

 2.b.
 Minimize the objective function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, we can to minimize this :class:`.MDODiscipline` over its design space by means of
+Now, we can to minimize this :class:`.Discipline` over its design space by means of
 the `L-BFGS-B algorithm <https://en.wikipedia.org/wiki/Limited-memory_BFGS>`_ implemented in the function ``scipy.optimize.fmin_l_bfgs_b``.

 .. code-block:: python